ast0414/semit/docs/index.md

 VAEs have been incorporated in literatures and practical scenarios for many different purposes, including but not limited to the interpolation of facial images with respect to different attributes such as age, hair color, expression, etc. [(Yan et al., 2016)](#yan2016)

 ## Generative Adversarial Networks
-GAN stands for Generative Adversarial Network, which are deep-learning based generative models.
-GANs are a model architecture for training generative models which are widely used to translate inputs from one domain to another.
-GANs were first introduced in 2014 by Ian Goodfellow et al in a paper titled "[Generative Adversarial Networks]([https://arxiv.org/abs/1406.2661](https://arxiv.org/abs/1406.2661))" .
-While initially proposed as a model for unsupervised learning, GANs have also proved to be useful for semi-supervised learning, fully supervised learning and reinforcement learning.
+Generative Adversarial Network (GAN) [(Goodfellow et al, 2014)](#goodfellow2014) is another framework of deep-learning based generative models, which is widely used to translate inputs from one domain to another.
+While initially proposed as a model for unsupervised learning, GANs have been also proved to be useful for semi-supervised learning, fully supervised learning, and reinforcement learning.

-The GAN model involves two sub-models:
+Most GAN type of models involves two sub-models:

-1. **Generator Model** - This is a model that is used to generate new examples from the problem domain.
+- **_Generator_** (G): a neural network used to generate new examples from the problem domain.

 	The input to the model is a vector from a multidimensional space.
 After training with the dataset, this multidimensional space is mapped to corresponding points in the problem domain.
 This forms a compressed representation of the multidimensional data space.

 	After training, the generator model is used to generate new samples.

-2. **Discriminator Model** - This model is used to classify example inputs based on whether they come from the problem domain or from the generated examples.
+- **_Discriminator_** (D): a neural network used to classify example inputs based on whether they come from the problem domain or from the generated examples.

 	The model inputs an example from the domain (real or generated) and classifies it with a binary label *real* or *fake*.
 The *real* examples come from the training dataset, while the *fake* examples come from the generator model.